Tornado outbreak and derecho of June 16–18, 2010: Conger–Albert Lea–Manchester–Hartland, Minnesota

+Non-tornadic impacts

 Canadian Prairies flooding

 North of the tornadic supercells, heavy rain affected areas of the southern Canadian Prairies where at least 4 to 6 in of rain fell across southern Alberta and Saskatchewan on June 16 – 17 causing widespread flooding.
 A state of emergency was declared at the Blood Tribe Indian Reserve where people were stranded in homes due to flood waters.
 Nine municipal governments in Alberta also declared state of emergencies due to the flooding as did some areas of southern Saskatchewan.
 Portions of the Trans-Canada Highway were closed for 3 km due to flooding along the border between Saskatchewan and Alberta on June 18 and remained shut down until June 26.
 At times, 30000 to 40000 acre of land around the highway was submerged by flood waters.
 Other roads and bridges were flooded and in some cases washed away.
 The Cypress Hills Interprovincial Park was also left inaccessible.
 In and around Medicine Hat, Alberta, most residents were forced to evacuate as water reached depths of 2 ft.
 Agricultural areas sustained considerable losses throughout the region as entire harvests were lost to the floods and much of the growing season had past leaving no time to re-plant crops.
 Throughout Alberta, losses reached C$69 million ($70.3 million), including C$54 million ($55 million) in Medicine Hat alone.
 A total of 340 homes were affected by the floods, 11 of which had to be condemned.
 Additionally, 490 ft of the Trans-Canada Highway had been washed out.

 Due to the prolonged shut down of the Trans-Canada Highway, many businesses along the road experienced hundreds of thousands of dollars in lost profits.
 Some stores reported a 95 percent decrease in income, roughly C$4,000 daily.
 On June 25, some residents in Medicine Hat were given C$3,000 in aid from the Provincial Disaster Assistance Program.
 In the weeks after the disaster, reconstruction of roadways and bridges washed out by the floods began.
 Engineers estimated that it would take four to five weeks to repair the Trans-Canada Highway.